Food Processing Technician (Optional Co-op)

+After-hours access is described in the section above.
 Students are required to follow communicated access and safety requirements, protocols and regulations to ensure the safety and security of all persons and property.
-Policies and procedures can be found on the website for the Security Services Department.
+Additional details on the after-hours access policy can be found in the Student Guide.

 Academic Delivery Plan and College Hours